chismitnick/Bash-Scripts/README.md

 # Bash-Scripts
-A collection of bash scripts written in prep for CompTIA Linux + certification
+A collection of bash scripts